Not all systems are made equal. Some are more equal than others.

-We try to make the mbed TLS core as generic as possible to allow easy integration on a wide number of platforms.
-In order to do so, mbed TLS has a number of abstraction layers that make life easier!
+The Mbed TLS core allows smooth integration on a wide number of platforms.
+It provides a number of abstraction layers that make this possible.

-These are "standard" functions from libc that are always needed, but that should behave different or have different implementations on some platforms.
+These are standard functions from libc that are always needed.
+However, they will have different implementations and behave differently on some platforms.

 printf() by calling

-These are "additional" functions from external libraries / OS that are needed only in some circumstances (e.g. threading library support)
+These are additional functions from external libraries or OS that are needed only in some circumstances, for example, threading library support.

-These are abstractions for functions we already provide an implementation for, but some users might want to use their own versions instead (e.g. optimized for their platform).
+These are abstractions for functions that we already provide an implementation for.
+However, some users may want to use their own versions instead, for example, those optimized for their platforms.

-Examples: AES setkey, AES block encrypt/decrypt, SHA process, etc.
+Examples: AES setkey, AES block encrypt and decrypt, and SHA process.

-To enable an implementation abstraction you'll have to enable the relevant macro (MBEDTLS_XXX_ALT) in config.h, and provide your own implementation of the relevant function, with the same prototype as the default implementation.
+To enable an implementation abstraction, you must provide your own implementation of the relevant function with the same prototype as the default implementation.